 Virtually all of the eschatological (last things, end times, judgment) passages in the Bible are meant to elicit a response of vigilance rather than calculations and computations.
-They are there so that we might be confident that the return of Christ (Parousia) is absolutely certain and will take place at the time appointed by God.
-The fact that there are so many of these passages drives home the message, “It will happen and each person had better be prepared.
+They are there so that we might be confident that the return of Christ (parousia) is absolutely certain and will take place at the time appointed by God.
+The fact that there are so many of these passages drives home the message: “It will happen and each person had better be prepared.

-The past ten years has been both remarkable and surrealistic concerning the advancement of evil from the shadows.
+Recent events across the globe, but especially in America, have been both remarkable and surrealistic concerning the advancement of evil from the shadows.

 The biblical concept of “nation” has been eroded to the point that a surprisingly large percentage of our politicians now favor “open borders” which is an invitation to both chaos and anarchy.
 Public displays of a pornographic nature are “protected” while public prayers attempted anywhere but home and church are derided as “unconstitutional!”
-Abortion was exposed for the evil it truly is via Kermit Gosnell and the Center for Medical progress videos and yet the federal government continues to subsidize Planned Parenthood with nearly a half-billion taxpayer dollars each year.
+Abortion has been exposed for the evil it truly is via Kermit Gosnell and the Center for Medical progress videos and yet the federal government continues to subsidize Planned Parenthood with nearly a half-billion taxpayer dollars each year.
 And now we see that all the conspiratorial rumors about a Deep State operating within our government are actually true.

 The events themselves are collectively just a part of the shaking of the heavens and the roaring of the sea.
 But the effect it has had on Christians across the planet is the telltale sign that things are about to change, fast and big.

-The brazenness by which evil has revealed itself in the past decade is breathtaking.
-Hatred for anything or anyone associated with the God of the Bible has become fashionable in the realm of politics, higher education, and often even in institutions like the military.
+The brazenness by which evil has revealed itself of late is breathtaking.
+Hatred for anything or anyone associated with the God of the Bible has become fashionable in the realm of politics, higher education, and even in institutions like the military.
 The sudden cultural acceptance of things like Antifa, Black Lives Matter, doxxing, and accosting conservative politicians in their homes, restaurants, and airports in an intimidating and threatening manner seems to have cast a pall over many Christians and churchgoers.
 Our culture, society, and even the world are being shaken right now.
 And when it comes to our religious leaders…there are very few Jeremiahs but a whole lot of Hananiahs in leadership roles (see Jeremiah chapter 28).

 Face it.
 Today’s Christian is being kowtowed and intimidated into keeping their faith corralled within the four walls of their church sanctuaries.
 Eight years of the Obama administration redefining “freedom of religion” into “freedom of worship” convinced many that their religious freedom is limited to their place of worship.
 The virulent hatred for all things biblical has many believers slumped over in a posture of submission and defeat.